Credit Card Rewards 101: Getting the Most Out of Your Credit Card

 The Takeaway

 Getting rewards — whether in the form of cash back, points, or travel miles — when you spend money is an attractive proposition.
 However, when it comes to how to take advantage of credit card rewards, you’ll need to do more than just swipe your card.
-You’ll want to be strategic about redeeming your points and also make sure to max out any promotions that are available.
+You’ll want to be strategic about earning and redeeming your points to get the most benefit.
+You’ll also likely want to make sure to max out any promotions that are available.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.